Natural Burial Community Q&A Evening 26th February 2026

-I presented trivia, a powerpoint presentation on Natural Burial practices during which Dr. Sandra Tuszynska also presented on soil microbiology, and the panel members answered questions from the community in an engaging discussion.
+I presented trivia, a powerpoint presentation on natural burial practices during which Dr. Sandra Tuszynska also presented on soil microbiology and restoration, and then the panel members answered questions from the community in an engaging discussion.

 Presenter Brittany Rose and Panel Speakers Ben Kelly, Jason Talbot-Scobie, Dr. Sandra Tuszynska and Cr.
 Heath Sander